 Amsterdam’s parade does take place on the canals (our camera died by the time we got there), get down there early to get a good spot to watch the colorful boats pass by, and like most things we’re recommending here, pack a picnic and enjoy the show!

-Rent bikes from Rent a Bike Damstraat, 6.50euro for 3 hours and pedal around the grachts (canals), just be prepared to play chicken a little with the local bicyclists!
+Rent bikes from Rent a Bike Damstraat and pedal around the grachts (canals), just be prepared to play chicken a little with the local bicyclists!
+There are more bicycles per capita in Amsterdam than anyplace else, so it’s busy with bicycle traffic!

 To find out about renting your own boat go here or to do an organized boat trip we recommend the guys who have a sign up sheet in the bar of Boom Chicago. in Leidseplein but aren’t a part of Boom.
 Their information can be found here, but it may be they aren’t running due to legal problems, their tours are free, but of course feel free to give them a donation.
 We don’t really want to recommend the big boat companies, those tours are boring, for your own fun rent a paddle boat, which you can take your own drinks on and have a great time!